fregante/iphone-inline-video/README.md

 ## Notes about iOS 10

-New features in iOS 10:
+New features in iOS 10 and iOS 11:

 * videos play inline: